 Family Code 4057 is not very helpful.
 It states a general rule.
 How do courts actually apply the rule for those who earn an extraordinarily high income?

 Before we get into the article, here is a short video you will enjoy.
-For a transcript of the video, click here: Transcript of video.

 The extraordinarily high-income earner has the burden of proof

 If you are the extraordinarily high-income earner, step one is requesting a deviation from guideline child support.
 This starts when you file a declaration with the court and prove the following: